Overseas mom, you are doing better than you think.

 Overseas mom, you’ve faced so much and continue to daily push forward through odd, uncomfortable and sometimes unbelievable happenings.

-Mornings that it is too hot to drink coffee and too sticky to feel like eating
+Mornings that are too hot to drink coffee and too sticky to feel like eating.

 Marriage on a whole new level of crazy… misunderstandings, miscommunications, stress, struggle, dependence, job descriptions… everything changed. different. new. and so hard.
-But you see a deeper connected relationship blooming out of the crazy.
+But you see a deeper connected relationship blooming out of the crazy, from the togetherness.

 Weird health issues that force you into home remedies, google consultations, out-of-country doctor visits and sometimes flights home.